Maximilian II of Bavaria: Foreign policy

-Maximilian II responded also to the demands of the people for a united German state, by attending the Frankfurt Assembly which intended to create such a state.
+Maximilian II responded also to the demands of the people for a united German state by attending the Frankfurt Assembly which intended to create such a state.
 The progress of the 1848 Revolution, however, gave him pause.
-The king strenuously opposed the unionist plans of the Frankfurt Parliament, refused to recognize the imperial constitution devised by it, and assisted Austria in restoring the federal diet and in carrying out the federal execution in Hesse-Kassel and Holstein.
-In the aftermath of the failure of the Frankfurt Assembly, Prussia and Austria continued to debate of which monarchy had the inherent right to rule Germany.
-The dispute between Austria and the Electoral Prince of Hesse-Kassel (or Hesse-Cassel) was used by Austria and its allies (including Bavaria) to promote the isolation of Prussia in German political affairs.
-This diplomatic insult almost led to war when Austria, Bavaria and other allies moved troops through Bavaria towards Hesse-Kassel in 1850.
-However, the Prussian army backed down and accepted the principle of dual leadership.
-This event was known as the Punctation of Olmütz but also known as the "Humiliation of Olmütz" by Prussia.
-This event solidified the Bavarian kingdom's alliance with Austria against Prussia.
+The king strenuously opposed the unionist plans of the Frankfurt Parliament, refused to recognize the imperial constitution devised by it and assisted Austria in restoring the federal diet and in carrying out the federal execution in Hesse-Kassel and Holstein.
+In the aftermath of the failure of the Frankfurt Assembly, Prussia and Austria continued to debate which monarchy had the inherent right to rule Germany.

+The dispute between Austria and the Electoral Prince of Hesse-Kassel was used by Austria and its allies, including Bavaria, to promote the isolation of Prussia in German political affairs.
+This almost led to war when Austria, Bavaria and other allies moved troops through Bavaria towards Hesse-Kassel in 1850.
+However, the Prussian Army backed down and accepted the principle of dual leadership.
+The event was known as the Punctation of Olmütz, considered a "humiliation" by Prussia.
+The event solidified the Bavarian kingdom's alliance with Austria against Prussia.

-In his German policy Maximilian was guided by the desire to maintain the union of the princes.
-During the cold warfare between Austria and Prussia, King Maximilian and his ministers favored the former, which was a policy enthusiastically supported by both the Catholics and Protestants of the Bavarian Kingdom.
+In his German policy, Maximilian was guided by the desire to maintain the union of the princes.
+During the cold warfare between Austria and Prussia, King Maximilian and his ministers favoured the former, which was a policy enthusiastically supported in Bavaria by both Catholics and Protestants.
 Simultaneously, however, the King and his Ministers also attempted to preserve Bavaria's independence by trying to play both powers against each other.
-This policy continued under his son, King Ludwig II.
+That policy continued under his son, King Ludwig II.

 In 1863, however, the King supported the project of reform proposed by Austria at the Frankfurt Fürstentag.

-Attempts by Austria to reorganize the loose and entirely decentralised German Confederation, were opposed by Prussia and therefore the other German princes did not act on the reform proposals.
-The failure of these plans, and the attitude of the Austrian Court towards the Confederation and the Schleswig-Holstein Question, disillusioned King Maximilian.
+Attempts by Austria to reorganise the loose German Confederation were opposed by Prussia and therefore the other German princes did not act on the reform proposals.
+The failure of those plans and the attitude of the Austrian Court towards the Confederation and the Schleswig-Holstein Question disillusioned King Maximilian.
 The last days of his reign were spent attempting to deal with the new situation created by the outbreak of the war with Denmark.

 Later life

 In the summers of 1849 and 1855, King Maximilian travelled his kingdom.
 Between 24 June and 27 July 1858, he undertook a journey on foot through his country, which began in Lindau.
-However, because of frequent rain he repeatedly had to be carried physically.
+However, because of frequent rain, he repeatedly had to be carried physically.

 In government policy, the King repeatedly requested the advice of his ministers and scholarly experts before making a decision, which led to long delays.
 In addition, King Maximilian often traveled to Italy and Greece, which also led to long delays.

 After a brief and unexpected illness, King Maximilian died at Munich on 10 March 1864.
 He is buried in the Theatinerkirche there.